mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 * Preprovisioned (based on Ansible, requires SSH)
 * [VMware vSphere][capv]

-Beside the pre-integrated, supported providers you have the possibility to bring in any other CAPI provider.
+Beside the pre-integrated, supported providers, you can bring in any other CAPI provider.
 This blog post shows you the needed steps to run DKP on Hetzner Cloud by using the Hetzner CAPI provider.

 ## What is CAPI?